gdsc-kwasu/blog/articles/top-tech-careers.md

 ---
-title: Top 3 Designer Careers to pursue in 2021
+title: Top 3 Tech Careers to pursue in 2021
 author: John Doe
-tags: ["career", "tech", "ui"]
 date: 01-7-2021
+tags:
+    - career
+    - tech
 ---

 When value-add multifamily deals are done correctly, they can be extremely secure, profitable, and rewarding.
 However, unfortunately, many investors make a number of key mistakes when they are buying value-add multifamily deals.